PyWavelets/pywt/doc/source/overview.rst

 Latest release (not always up-to-date), including source and binary package for Windows, is available for download from the Python Package Index at http://pypi.python.org/pypi/PyWavelets/.

-..
-Note:: The old SVN repository at http://wavelets.scipy.org/svn/multiresolution/pywt/trunk
+.. note:: The old SVN repository at http://wavelets.scipy.org/svn/multiresolution/pywt/trunk
           is not updated anymore and you should switch to one of the new ones.

 Install